mlpack/ensmallen/doc/callbacks.md

 Note that we have simply passed an instantiation of `EarlyStop` the rest is handled inside the optimizer.

-ensmallen provides a more complete and general implementation of an early stopping at minimum loss callback function.
+ensmallen provides a more complete and general implementation of a [early stopping](#EarlyStopAtMinLoss) at minimum loss callback function.